 This goal is assessed by means of a poster and an oral presentation in the Senior Seminar Course.
 Students are required, using either personally conducted wet bench research or using published literature, to develop a testable hypothesis and then proceed to develop a logical argument supporting or falsifying that hypothesis.
 This is often most successful with experiments actually performed by the student.
 Prior to their oral presentations, students construct and display a poster using guidelines appropriate for a national meeting.
-A minimum average score of 15 was set by the department after three semesters of assessment, and has been met in most semesters (Table 4).
-In spring of 2009, the mean total score for the poster did not quite meet this goal.
-However, when scores for fall 2008 and spring 2009 are averaged, the mean poster score was 16.45, within the green light criteria.
-Ten of the 34 students enrolled in senior seminar for 2008/2009 did not achieve 15 points of the 20 possible on the poster component of senior seminar.
-However, all students do have to pass the senior seminar course in order to receive a degree in biology.
+A minimum average score for the poster presentation of 15 was set by the department after three semesters of assessment, and has been met in most semesters (Table 4).
+In the spring, two students did not score above 15/20 on the poster, both earning 14.75.
+In the fall, four of fifteen students did not score above 15/20.
+Averages both semesters were well above the 15/20 set by the department, earning a green light.
+Scores in each of the categories used to evaluate poster content and form show that students are meeting our expectations (Fig. 5).